OSafwat/Semester-4-Game/ProjectSkeleton.md

 - **Package**: `game.creatures`
 - **Type**: class
-- **Description**: This class represents the MajesticPheonix in the game.
+- **Description**: This class represents the MajesticPhoenix in the game.

 #### Methods: